-VALUES IN THE WORKPLACE (VWKP101) Contact time (hours per week)
+VALUES IN THE WORKPLACE (VWKP101)

-No students completed this course in 2020
+Theory:pending 2021Practical:pending 2021Tutorial:pending 2021No students completed this course in 2020

 The module will begin with a reflection on personal values and move to a discussion on how they intersect with values in the workplace.
 Small group discussions will be formed around how to build positive values in the workplace and the vital themes of ethics, respect, interconnectedness, honesty, creativity and human diversity will form the basis for building "sacred spaces at work."
 This will set the tone to unpack issues around leadership values and ethics and ethical decision making.
 The final section of the module will integrate all these aspects and students will be required to identify the implications of what they have learnt to develop social responsibility and their roles as citizens.